Will you be renting a car during your next vacation or business trip?

 If you are not covered through your personal auto insurance or a credit card company, you may be liable for the damages to or the cost of the car.
 The collision damage waiver will not pay for bodily injuries or damages to your personal property.
 A rental car company may also offer coverage, at an additional charge, for personal injury or damage to personal property.
 Again, this may be a duplication of coverage already available under your personal auto insurance coverage.

 If an accident occurs, the rental agency must offer two estimates from repair shops regarding any damage claim.
-Wisconsin law gives renters the right to inspect the unrepaired car within two days after an accident.
+Renters have the right to inspect the unrepaired car within two days after an accident.
 In addition, the total liability for any damage to a rental car is limited to the reasonable repair costs or fair market value of the car – whichever is less.
 The actual towing charges and up to two days of storage costs can also be included.
 Remember that these laws apply only in Wisconsin.

 Before renting a car in any state, you should take the following steps: